jiasong18/Ant-Media-Server-Wiki/Quality-Filter---FPS,-Resolution,-Bitrate.md

-Quality selection was one of the most requested feature and now it is implemented and ready.
+Quality selection was one of the most requested features and it is implemented and ready.
 Let's see how to use it.

+## How Adaptive Bitrate Works?
 Ant Media Server measures the viewers internet speed and sends the best quality according to the internet speed of the viewer.

 As an example: